 - Indicate the origin of your interest in this area

 - Describe how the research opportunity would fit into the structure of your undergraduate major

 - Indicate any post-graduate plans you might have and how the term of research could facilitate these

 In addition to supplying this statement, you must identify a faculty sponsor who is willing to collaborate in developing the research plan and serve as adviser for your research.
 The faculty sponsor should submit a letter in support of your application.
-Applications and all supporting material should be submitted in one package to Ms. Nancy Tenney, Moore Hall, Room 104.
+Applications and all supporting material should be submitted in one package to Julia Abraham, Moore Hall, Room 104.
 The applications will be evaluated by the faculty members on the Undergraduate Committee.

 The application package must be submitted by the following deadlines: